protocolguild/protocol-guild-site/posts/Test4.md

 ---
 title: 'Test 4 also has an absurdly long title that goes on and on and on and on and on and on and on and on and on and on and on'
-excerpt: 'This description is somehow even loooooooooooooooooooooooooooooooooooooooooonger i mean really really really really really really really really really really really really really really really really long'
+excerpt: 'This description is somehow even loooooooooooooonger i mean really really really really really really really really really really really really really really really really long'
 coverImage: '/dog.png'
 date: '2025-07-10'
 ---